brodieaustin/building-300/index.markdown

 "There, I thought so.
 I must be an old harbor up there.
 See those lines, those are masts from old sailboats.
 And there are bouys floating in the water that used mark the entrance.
 Hold on, I'm going to pick up speed."
 He opened the throttle and the boat pitched back as it bound through the water and waves.

+[say something about no wake zone signs bobbing in the water]

 At the harbor's entrance, she realized that the ships they had seen were remnants of sunken or skuttled ships that had been abandoned.
 The harbor was littered with these ghostly remains of what had once been pleasure boats for people to enjoy their leisure out on the open water.
 Now, they were dodging around them, fearful of being captured and bonded to servitude.

 At the edges of the harbor, old empty buildings stared out over the water, disinterested in the question of what would become of them.
 Just ahead, they could make out another inlet that, once they entered it, became some kind of canal or waterway that seemed to continue on without stopping for quite some distance.